nikwalia/schedule-generator/README.md

 - Python3 (conda distribution preferred):
     - `conda install numpy pandas pathlib tqdm neo4j sqlalchemy flask flask-cors -y`
     - `pip install neo4j python-dotenv`

+### Setup Script
+To install the module run `python setup.py install`.
+To clean the module from the directory run `bash clean_install.sh`

 ### Advanced Function 1
 The advanced function is used to generate an optimal schedule.
 Scores are calculated based off of this formula: